miskindr/Miskin_Resume/index_2027.md

 ---
 layout: resume
-title: Brigham Young's Resume
+title: Dawson Miskin Resume
 ---
-# Brigham Young
+# Dawson Miskin
-The second prophet of The Church of Jesus Christ of Latter-day Saints.
+Graduating college in the fall of 2023 with a bachelor degree in computer science

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>